dojo/framework/src/stores/README.md

 ]);
 // These won't compile, because they don't match
 // the item type.
 The item type was inferred by the data argument
-// in the createStore initialization options, but it can also be
+// in the StoreBase initialization options, but it can also be
-// specified explicitly(i.e. createStore<TypeOfData, CrudOptions>();)
+// specified explicitly(i.e. new StoreBase<TypeOfData>();)
 // store.put({ id: '5', value: '' });
 // store.add('5');
 store.patch({ id: '2', patch: diff(